dougbishop/rVnstat/README.md

 You can run it via nginx/apache with passenger or with rackup.

- - Add your path to vnstat and the interface you want to pull data from in the config.yml file.
+ - Add your path to vnstat, port and the interface you want to pull data from in the config.yml file.
  - rackup config.ru
  - Access it via http://127.0.0.1:9292